Keerthi-k6/flipkart_prefinal/README.md

 # flipkart_prefinal
 # Re.com - Flipkart Grid 5.0

-## Project Overview

-This project is a submission for the Flipkart Grid 5.0 Hackathon, focused on developing a personalized product recommendation system.
-The project involves the utilization of various recommendation techniques and technologies to offer users tailored shopping experiences.

-## Team Members
+*Submission by:*
 - Keerthi Sree Konkimalla
 - Sanjana Racharla
 - Bhanu Prakash Sanikommu

 ## Problem Statement

-In the ever-changing realm of online shopping and e-commerce, delivering personalized product recommendations and rankings stands as a crucial factor for success.
-Users expect an experience tailored to their preferences and behaviors.
-The challenge is to devise an algorithm or model that generates accurate and relevant product recommendations and rankings for individual users.
-The solution should account for user-specific and product-related factors, encompassing historical interactions, product popularity, user similarities, and evolving market trends.
+In the dynamic landscape of online shopping and e-commerce, one of the most critical factors for success is the ability to provide users with personalized product recommendations and rankings.
+Users expect a tailored experience that aligns with their preferences and behavior.
+The challenge is to develop an algorithm or model that creates accurate and relevant product recommendations and rankings for individual users.
+The solution should consider user-specific and product-related factors, including historical interactions, product popularity, user similarities, and evolving market trends.

 ## Deliverables

-The project encompasses the following core facets:
+Our comprehensive solution encompasses the following core facets:

-1. **Personalized Recommendation Engine:** A novel recommendation engine that furnishes personalized product suggestions based on historical interactions, individual preferences, and product popularity.
+1. *Personalized Recommendation Engine:* We are crafting an innovative recommendation engine that provides personalized product suggestions based on historical interactions, individual preferences, and product popularity.

-2. **Dynamic Ranking System:** A dynamic ranking system that adjusts in real-time.
+2. *Dynamic Ranking System:* Our approach includes a dynamic ranking system that adjusts in real-time.
 This system recalibrates recommendations based on user interactions and evolving preferences.

-3. **Scalability and Efficiency:** A solution designed for scalability and efficiency, catering to extensive user bases and diverse product catalogs while upholding a seamless user experience.
+3. *Scalability and Efficiency:* Our solution is designed for scalability and efficiency, accommodating extensive user bases and diverse product catalogs while maintaining a seamless user experience.

-## Subproblems and Approaches
+## Subproblems

-### Web Scraping for Electronics Data

-We conducted data extraction from electronics websites using Python3's BeautifulSoup library.
-The targeted websites encompassed Flipkart, Myntra, and Amazon.
-The gathered data included attributes such as product name, price, brand, and image links.
-This data was systematically organized and stored within a CSV file.

-### Model Training
+1. *Web Scraping for Electronics Data:* We extracted data from electronics websites using BeautifulSoup in Python3.

-Models were trained on the raw electronics dataset to discern product patterns.
-We leveraged tools like Scikit-learn (sklearn) for both training and validation purposes.
+2. *Model Training:* Models were trained on raw electronics dataset to learn product patterns.

-### Popularity Metric Calculation

-Our algorithm ascertained product popularity by amalgamating ratings and reviews.
-This metric formed the foundation for rank-based recommendations.
+3. *Popularity Metric Calculation:* Our algorithm determined product popularity by combining ratings and reviews.

-### API Creation and Usage for Recommendations
+4. *API Creation and Usage for Recommendations:* APIs were developed after model training and utilized to recommend products.

-We developed APIs post model training, which were subsequently employed to recommend products.
-Flask was the chosen framework for crafting these APIs.
+## Project Requirements

+The project was implemented using the following tools and libraries:

+- Python
+- Beautiful Soup
+- Scikit-learn (sklearn)
+- NumPy
+- Pandas
+- SciPy
+- Seaborn
+- Flask

+## Data Collection via Web Scraping

+Web scraping was conducted using BeautifulSoup in Python3.
+We targeted three e-commerce websites for data extraction, focusing on electronics:

+1. Flipkart
+2. Amazon

+The collected data included attributes such as product name, price, brand, and image links.
+Data was organized and stored in a CSV file.

+## Simulated Interaction Data

+A separate CSV file contained fabricated interactions data, emulating user interactions.
+Parameters included User ID, Product ID, Ratings, Subcategory, and Category.
+This dataset facilitated algorithm testing and user behavior modeling.

+## Rank-Based Product Recommendation

+*Objective:*
+- Suggest products based on popularity determined by ratings.

+*Outputs:*
+- Recommend top products with a minimum of 50/100 ratings or interactions.

+*Approach:*
+1. Compute average rating for each product.
+2. Calculate total number of ratings received by each product.
+3. Construct DataFrame, arranging by average rating.
+4. Develop function to extract top 'n' products with specified minimum interaction threshold.

-### Similarity-Based Collaborative Filtering
+## Similarity-Based Collaborative Filtering

+*Objective:*
-A similarity-based collaborative filtering approach was adopted to furnish personalized recommendations based on interactions of akin users.
-Cosine similarity served as the means to identify users with comparable preferences.
+- Deliver personalized recommendations based on interactions of comparable users.

+*Outputs:*
+- Recommend products based on interactions of similar users.

+*Approach:*
+1. Convert user IDs to numerical values.
+2. Identify users with similar preferences using cosine similarity.
+3. Propose products considering preferences of similar users.

-### Model-Based Collaborative Filtering
+## Model-Based Collaborative Filtering

-A model-based collaborative filtering technique was harnessed to supply tailored suggestions by leveraging historical behaviors.
-Singular Value Decomposition (SVD) was employed to truncate dimensionality and estimate projected ratings.
+*Objective:*
+- Provide tailored suggestions leveraging historical behaviors and addressing data sparsity.

+*Outputs:*
+- Offer top product recommendations tailored to specific users.

+*Approach:*
+1. Transform product rating matrix to compact CSR format.
+2. Use Singular Value Decomposition (SVD) to reduce dimensionality.
+3. Estimate projected ratings using SVD.
+4. Store predicted ratings in DataFrame with user and product attributes.
+5. Construct function to suggest products using predicted ratings and user preferences.
+6. Gauge model performance using Root Mean Square Error (RMSE).

-### API Integration and Web Interface
+## API Integration and Web Interface

-APIs for all three recommendation models were seamlessly integrated into a frontend web page via Flask.
-Users could directly access personalized recommendations through this web interface.
+APIs were developed for all three recommendation models.
+Using Flask, APIs were integrated into a frontend web page.
+Users could receive personalized recommendations directly through the web interface, enhancing user experience.

 ## Installation and Usage